debuss/MTOMSoapClient/README.md

 # Personal Note

-The class is not perfect and not so optimized but it works for most cases and you can modify it as you wish to make it better
+The class is not perfect and not so optimized but it works for most cases and you can modify it as you wish to make it better.

 **Enjoy !**